-On Wednesday, April 4th, 2018, we’re opening registration for the Precision Nutrition Level 1 Certification, the industry’s most respected nutrition education program.
+On Wednesday, April 3rd, 2019, we’re opening registration for the Precision Nutrition Level 1 Certification, the world’s most respected nutrition education program.

-Our Level 1 Certification gives you the knowledge, systems, and tools you need to understand how nutrition influences a person’s health and fitness.
+The Precision Nutrition Certification gives you the knowledge, systems, and tools you need to understand how nutrition influences a person’s health and fitness.
+Plus the ability to turn that knowledge into a thriving practice.

-Developed over 15 years, and proven with nearly 100,000 clients, our curriculum stands alone as the authority on the science of nutrition and the art of coaching.
+Developed over 15 years, and proven with over 100,000 clients and patients, our curriculum stands alone as the authority on the science of nutrition and the art of coaching.

 For more about the program, check out the frequently asked questions below.